 3 Always attach your Vespa with a chain lock to a fixed object

-No matter how many locks you use, if professional thieves see a Vespa which they can wheel or carry away then it is a very easy target for them.
+No matter how many locks you use, if professional thieves see a Vespa that they can wheel or carry away then it is a very easy target for them.
 Attaching your Vespa to a fixed object with a chain lock is the best way to keep it safe.
-A fixed object can be a beam, lantern, a fence, a tree, ground -or wall anchor, etc.
+A fixed object can be a beam, lantern, fence, tree, ground -or wall anchor, etc.

 So as you can imagine it is pretty crucial to look at your Vespa and to think about how you will be attaching it with a lock and chain.
 The longer the chain the easier it is to loop it around an object.
 However, do make sure you keep your lock off the ground.
 If you do so, thieves are unable to use the ground as leverage making it more difficult to break or cut it.
 They will need additional tools.